KansasCityWomeninTechnology/cocktails-worksheets/docs/react/03-welcome-header/README.md

 > [!HINT]
 > The reason is that React only renders the HTML output of the child components, and `<WelcomeHeader />` is a child component of _App.jsx_.

+## Commit your code

+We don't want to lose any of our work, so we will want to [commit it](https://kansascitywomenintechnology.github.io/cocktails-worksheets/#/source_control/) to a repo.
+Follow the instructions in the link above (hint:  open the link in a new tab) to save your work.